-Support services: or overheads, are those services that support the delivery of front line services.
-Support services include finance, administration, ICT, legal and other central services.
+Support services: are those enabling services that support the delivery of front line services.
+Support services include finance, administration, ICT, legal, human resources and other central services.

 Unusable reserves: are those reserves that the Commissioner is not able to use to provide services.
 This category of reserves includes reserves that hold unrealisable gains and losses, where amounts would only become available to provide services if the assets are sold and reserves that hold timing differences.
-Note 9 provides further information on the individual reserves in this category.
+Further information on the individual reserves in this category is provided within the notes to the accounts.

 Usable reserves: are those reserves that the Commissioner may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use.
 They can also be described as 'cash-backed'.
-Note 9 provides further information on the individual reserves in this category.
+Further information on the individual reserves in this category is provided within the notes to the accounts.